Click to enlarge

 In stock: 2-5 days delivery

 In Gone to Pieces, Rachel Cosyns delivers a profound and intimate portrait of Eleanor Vance, a forty-year-old art curator whose orderly existence crumbles overnight when her husband, David, dies in a car accident.
-The novel opens with Eleanor in a fog of denial, mechanically going through the motions of funeral arrangements while internally unraveling.
-Cosyns uses rich, sensory prose to immerse readers in Eleanor's world, where memories of David haunt every corner of their London apartment, and the silence becomes a palpable character.
+The novel opens with Eleanor in a fog of denial, mechanically going through funeral arrangements while internally unraveling.
+Cosyns uses rich sensory prose to immerse readers in her world, where memories of David haunt every corner of their London apartment and the silence becomes a palpable character.
+The weight of grief is felt in every creak of floorboards and each half-finished cup of tea.
+Eleanor's numbness is shattered by moments of piercing clarity, like finding David's favorite scarf or hearing his laugh echo in a crowded room.
+These details root the story in visceral reality, making the reader ache alongside her.

-As the initial shock wears off, Eleanor is forced to return to her childhood home in coastal Cornwall, a place she fled decades ago to escape a troubled family history.
-Here, the narrative deepens, weaving between past and present.
-Through flashbacks, we learn of Eleanor's strained relationship with her mother, who succumbed to mental illness, and her distant father, who buried himself in work.
+As the initial shock wears off, Eleanor returns to her childhood home in coastal Cornwall, a place she fled decades ago to escape a troubled family history.
+Through flashbacks, we learn of her strained relationship with her mother, who succumbed to mental illness, and her distant father who buried himself in work.
 Cosyns expertly layers these revelations, showing how unresolved grief compounds Eleanor's current pain.
+The Cornwall setting is rendered in vivid detail, from the relentless crash of waves against the cliffs to the scent of salt and damp earth that permeates the old house.
+It becomes a character in its own right, mirroring Eleanor's internal desolation and eventual hope.

 The heart of the story lies in Eleanor's reluctant interactions with the community she left behind.
-She reconnects with her estranged brother, Tom, a fisherman grappling with his own failures, and meets Anya, a spirited Ukrainian refugee running a local bookstore.
+She reconnects with her estranged brother, Tom, a fisherman grappling with his own failures and a marriage on the brink.
+Their reunion is fraught with old resentments and unspoken apologies, but the shared roof of their childhood home forces a fragile truce.
+Eleanor also meets Anya, a spirited Ukrainian refugee running a local bookstore.
 Anya becomes a catalyst for change, challenging Eleanor's isolation with blunt kindness and shared stories of loss.
 Their friendship, portrayed with subtlety and warmth, highlights the novel's theme of healing through connection.
+Anya's own journey of displacement and resilience adds a layered perspective, showing that grief takes many forms and that community can be a lifeline.

 The climax occurs during a storm that isolates the town, forcing Eleanor to confront her deepest fears alone.
-In a gripping sequence, she must save Anya from a collapsing shed, an act that symbolizes her reclamation of agency.
+In a gripping sequence, she saves Anya from a collapsing shed, an act that symbolizes her reclamation of agency.
 This event strips away remaining pretenses, leading to heartfelt reconciliations with Tom and Marcus.
 Cosyns avoids neat resolutions; instead, she offers a tentative hope, with Eleanor deciding to stay in Cornwall and open a community art space, blending her past and present.
+The art space becomes a physical manifestation of kintsugi, a place where broken lives can be mended through shared creativity.
+The final scene, with Eleanor teaching a young girl to glaze a pot, is a quiet triumph, a testament to the ongoing process of healing.

-Gone to Pieces is more than a story of grief; it's a meditation on identity and the courage to rebuild.
+Gone to Pieces is more than a story of grief; it is a meditation on identity and the courage to rebuild.
 Cosyns' writing shines in quiet moments a shared cup of tea, the texture of clay, the sound of rain elevating the ordinary to the poetic.
 The novel challenges readers to consider how we assemble our selves from life's fractures, and whether brokenness can lead to greater beauty.
 With its psychological acuity and emotional resonance, this book cements Cosyns' place as a vital voice in contemporary literature.
+For readers in Sri Lanka seeking a profound literary experience, Gone to Pieces is available online at Bookolog, your trusted source for thought-provoking fiction that lingers long after the final page.

 Customer feedback